dominikrys/strigil/README.md

 docker run --name mongo -p 27017:27017 -d mongo:4.4.6
 ```

 Note that if MongoDB is not running the crawler will still work, but writing to MongoDB will be disabled.
+The crawler will write to the `profiles` collection in the `crawler` database.
+These will be created by the crawler if they don't already exist.

 Then, run the crawler: